-- 1 Unit starts fan operation on the lowest setting. - 2 User interface displays error code "A0-13", emits alarm sound and status indicator is blinking. - 3 Sensor checks if refrigerant leakage or misdetection occurred. - If refrigerant leakage is NOT detected, Result: system returns to normal operation after approximately 2 minutes. - If refrigerant leakage is detected, Result: - 1 User interface displays error "A0-11", emits alarm sound and status indicator is blinking. - 2 Contact your dealer immediately.
+- 1 The unit starts fan operation on the lowest setting. - 2 The user interface displays error "A0-13", emits an alarm sound and the status indicator blinks. - 3 The sensor checks if a refrigerant leakage or misdetection occurred. - No refrigerant leakage detected.
+Result: The system resumes normal operation after approximately 2 minutes. - Refrigerant leakage detected.
+Result: - 1 The user interface displays error "A0-11", emits an alarm sound and the status indicator blinks. - 2 Contact your dealer immediately.
 For more information, see the installation manual of the outdoor unit.